Cradle to Career 2018 February Symposium

 Dr. Eric Pakulak, Director of the Brain Development Lab at University of Oregon, will share his research bridging education with the neurosciences to impact the lives of Head Start children and their parents.
 Please watch this short video from NOVA highlighting his work!

-Keynote will be followed by a panel of local experts working to bring positive change to our community
+Keynote followed by a panel of local experts working to bring positive change to our community

 Dr. Patsy Carter, Missouri Department of Mental Health